The Love of Ida Rubinstein and Romaine Brooks

 Being a bisexual woman at the beginning of the 20th century was difficult.
 They were looked down on, they were scorned and discussed behind their backs.
 But they kept on going, working, and loving.
-Here comes a story of a difficult, troubled, and nude love between two women artists: Romaine Brooks, a painter, and Ida Rubinstein, a dancer.
+Here comes a story of a difficult and troubled love between two artists: Romaine Brooks, a painter, and Ida Rubinstein, a dancer.

-However, Ida escaped the psychiatric hospital and ran off to Paris, where she began working with the Ballets Russes, starring in their shows, Cléopatre, in 1909 and Sheherazade, in 1910.
-She fuelled the company with her immeasurable beauty and grace, inspiring many artists and attracting large audiences to the shows.
-Nevertheless, Ida needed more freedom and in 1911 she left and founded her own company instead.
+However, Rubinstein escaped the psychiatric hospital and ran off to Paris, where she began working with the Ballets Russes, starring in their shows, Cléopatre in 1909, and Sheherazade in 1910.
+She fueled the company with her immeasurable beauty and grace, inspiring many artists and attracting large audiences to the shows.
+Nevertheless, Rubinstein needed more freedom and in 1911 she left and founded her own company instead.

-Yet the company had to wait, as WWI broke out and Ida, like many other artists, decided to volunteer for the war effort.
-In her specially tailored nurse’s uniform (designed by her life-long friend Leon Bakst and described by Jean Cocteau “like the pungent perfume of some exotic essence — ethereal, otherworldly, divinely unattainable…”), she attended to wounded soldiers and traveled across France reciting poetry from Count de Montesquiou’s Offrandes blessées.
-In the painting below Romaine Brooks depicts Ida as a heroic nurse; in the background, we see the city of Ypres burning.
+Yet the company had to wait, as World War I broke out and Rubinstein, like many other artists, decided to volunteer for the war effort.
+In her specially tailored nurse’s uniform (designed by her life-long friend Leon Bakst and described by Jean Cocteau “like the pungent perfume of some exotic essence – ethereal, otherworldly, divinely unattainable…”), she attended to wounded soldiers and traveled across France reciting poetry from Count de Montesquiou’s Offrandes blessées.
+In the painting below Romaine Brooks depicts Rubinstein as a heroic nurse; in the background, we see the city of Ypres burning.

-After the war, Ida returned to her company which was officially established in 1928 and financed with her part of a family inheritance.
+After the war, Rubinstein returned to her company which was officially established in 1928 and financed with her part of a family inheritance.
 It presented ballets by some of the greatest artists of the time: choreographies by Nijinska, Massine, Fokine, and Jooss; original scores by Ravel (Boléro), Stravinsky (L’Oiseau de Feu), Sauguet, Honegger… The company disbanded in 1935.
 Her last performance was as an actress in 1939, in Jeanne d’Arc au Bucher.